 the average income minimum set-aside with designations set to average 54% of AMI or less;

-the 20/50 or 40/60 election and at least 30% of units to households at 40% AMI or below.
+the 20/50 or 40/60 election and at least 30% of LIHTC units to households at 40% AMI or below.
 The 40% AMI units must have rents that are within the appropriate Public Housing Authority voucher threshold.

 Rural